zfi2/tictacmeow/README.md

 # TicTacMeow

-tictacmeow. built with a Rust backend because and a React frontend because why not!
+tictacmeow. built with a rust backend because and a react frontend because why not!
 ## whats inside!!!

 ### backend stuff
-- Rust core with game logic and state management
+- rust core with game logic and state management
-- Axum for API endpoints (way less boilerplate than Actix)
+- axum for API endpoints (way less boilerplate than Actix)
-- Tokio for async because blocking is for chumps
+- tokio for async because blocking is for chumps
-- Serde for JSON wrangling
+- serde for JSON meowing

 ### frontend stuff
-- React (duh)
+- react (duh)
-- Emotion for CSS
+- emotion for CSS
-- Framer Motion for animations
+- framer motion for animations

 ## get it running!!!
 ### you'll need
-- Rust (latest stable or i cant promise anything)
+- rust (latest stable or i cant promise anything)
-- Node (v14+ should work fine)
+- node
 - npm (npMEOW)

 ### fire up the backend!!!